solution-loisir/Astro-base-starter/README.md

 ## Features
 * Sitemap through [@astrojs/sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/).
 The sitemap is linked inside of `BaseLayout` head as well as in the `robots.txt`.
 * MDX through [@astrojs/mdx](https://docs.astro.build/en/guides/integrations-guide/mdx/)
-* Lightning CSS as a Vite transformer using Browserslist's `defaults`
+* Lightning CSS as a Vite transformer
 * Web manifest.
 Needs to be configure at `src/config/manifest.json`.
 Also provides default page title and description.
 * Generate favicons in `public/images/favicons` with a one time script `generate-favicons`.
 See `generate-favicons.js` for script details.
 The generated favicons are already linked in the BaseLayout head.
 Usage: